Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 128,422 people, 45,054 houses or apartments, and a median cost of homes of $239,325, Surprise real estate prices are well above average cost compared to national prices.
+With a population of 138,161, 48,095 total housing units (homes and apartments), and a median house value of $296,347, Surprise real estate prices are well above average cost compared to national prices.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Surprise differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Surprise - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Surprise real estate investment or home purchase decisions.

 |$0 - $66,000||4.5|

 |Value Relative to Nation||Value Relative to State|